VA-Explorer/va_explorer/docs/usage/getting_started/tips.md

 that this list is by no means exhaustive, and conducting a full cybersecurity review is recommended.

-- Reducing your “attack surface” by closing or blocking any open but unneeded ports.
+- Reducing your "attack surface" by closing or blocking any open but unneeded ports.
 You can do so through tools like ufw, netstat, chkconfig, and others.

 - Consider switching popular services to non-standard ports.
 For example, ssh